TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/import-devices.md

 Select the **File format** and upload the file (e.g. `devices.json` or `devices.csv`).

-You can specify **Fallback values** for Frequency plan and LoRaWAN and Regional Parameters version, in case the import file does not specify these settings for the device.
+You can specify **Fallback values** for Frequency plan and LoRaWAN® and Regional Parameters version, in case the import file does not specify these settings for the device.

 You can also expand the **Advanced claiming and component settings** to set targeted components, and set the claim authentication code to be generated.